-When people come to Turkey, many have two destinations in mind – the Greco-Roman ruins of Ephesus and the white travertine cliffs of Pamukkale.
-We did both in one day.
+When people come to Turkey, most have one destination in mind – the Greco-Roman ruins of Ephesus, Turkey.

 We arrived at Ephesus slightly later than expected (about 10:00 am) and the temperature was already climbing.
 We picked up our tickets (Lira 25 for the tickets and Lira 5 for parking) and then headed into the archaeological site.
 We opted to use the upper entrance, and it made for an easier entrance but a long, hot walk out.
 We used our battery-powered fans left over from our Egypt trip (brought for just this occasion) and were the envy of the other tourists.